aasitamk/aasitamk.github.io/README.md

 #### **STEP 4** - Send a message through the affected user’s Slack profile to their Tech/Eng Manager:

 *"There has been wrongful activity using this engineer's AWS account.
-Please inform them that permissions associated with it have been temporarily blocked and direct them through further understanding the incident.
+Please inform them that permissions associated with it have been temporarily blocked, and direct them through further understanding the incident.
 Please advise them to keep the incident private until* the all clear *is given by Infosec."*

-#### **STEP 5** - Request the user from STEP 1 to revoke the affected AWS credentials using the AWS console.
+#### **STEP 5** - Request an authorized user (STEP 1.1) to revoke the affected AWS credentials using the AWS console.

-#### **STEP 6** – Generate new credentials and a new keypair (public key + private key) via AWS console.
+#### **STEP 6** – Generate new credentials and a new keypair via AWS console.

-#### **STEP 7** - Send the new keypair to the affected user via Slack direct message and instruct them to update all references to their AWS keys, such as the ones in the *.bash_profile*.
-This action can be performed using the *setupnu.sh* shell script, available at [Nubank Github](https://github.com/nubank).
+#### **STEP 7** - Send the new keypair to the affected user via Slack direct message and instruct them to update all references to their AWS keys, like the ones in the *.bash_profile*.
+Such action can be performed using the *setupnu.sh* shell script, available at [Nubank Github](https://github.com/nubank).

 Refer to the [AWS Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for further information about working with AWS credentials.